iteravirgo/bcsitera.github.io/apps/Address-Autocomplete/docs/en-US/help.md

 # Address Autocomplete
 Address Autocomplete solution in Business Central enables the following:
 - Search for addresses as You type
-- Fill address fields with selected aadress
+- Fill address fields with selected aadress (_Currently only estonian addresses supported_)

 ## Setup